Skip to main content

 • Proxy — Optional SOCKS5/SOCKS4 proxy

-Database assets for SQL query execution via the Query Editor or AI Agent.
+Database assets for SQL execution via the Query Editor or the AI Agent.

 • Database — Default database name